-Upon the last payment date of Tranche 2, we will be required to pay Oxford a final payment fee equal to 4.0% of Tranche 2 (\$400,000).
-The final payment fee was recorded as a discount to the Tranche 2 note and is being amortized to interest expense using the effective interest method over the repayment term of the initial loan amount.
-In connection with Tranche 2, we incurred debt issuance costs of \$58,000 that were capitalized and included in other assets in the balance sheet.
+Upon the last payment date of the amounts borrowed from Oxford, we will be required to pay Oxford a final payment fee equal to 5.0% of Tranche 1 (\$500,000) and 4.0% of Tranche 2 (\$400,000).
+The final payment fee for Tranche 2 was recorded as a discount to the Tranche 2 note and is being amortized to interest expense using the effective interest method over the repayment term of the initial loan amount.
+In connection with Tranche 2, we incurred debt issuance costs of \$58,000 that were capitalized and included in other assets in the balance sheets.
 Included in these debt issuance costs is a one-time facility fee payment to Oxford of \$50,000.
 The debt issuance costs are being amortized to interest expense using the effective interest method over the term of the initial loan amount.
-Total non-cash interest expense associated with our borrowings under the Tranche 1 and Tranche 2 notes includes amortization of the discount and debt issuance costs of \$42,000 and \$14,000, respectively, for the three months ended March 31, 2011.
+For the three and six months ended June 30, 2011, respectively, total non-cash interest expense associated with our borrowings under the Tranche 1 and Tranche 2 notes includes amortization of the discount of \$76,000 and \$118,000, and amortization of debt issuance costs of \$19,000 and \$33,000.
 Please see Note 6 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2010 for additional information regarding the Tranche 1 note.

-Note 7 - Revenue
+Note 7 -Revenue

-We have received Small Business Innovative Research, or SBIR, grants from the National Institutes of Health since inception totaling \$4.1 million through March 31, 2011.
-The purpose of the grants is to support research and development of our product candidates.
-For the three months ended March 31, 2011 and 2010, we recorded revenue related to these grants of \$88,000 and \$283,000, respectively.
-As of March 31, 2011, \$600,000 of funding remained under these grants.
+We have received Small Business Innovative Research, or SBIR, grants from the National Institutes of Health since inception through June 30, 2011 totaling \$4.3 million.
+The grants support research and development of our product candidates.
+We recorded revenue related to these grants of \$121,000 and \$327,000 for the three months ended June 30, 2011 and 2010, respectively, and \$209,000 and \$610,000 for the six months ended June 30, 2011 and 2010, respectively.
+As of June 30, 2011, \$652,000 of funding remained under these grants.

 In December 2006, we entered into a funding agreement with The Stanley Medical Research Institute, or SMRI, to develop a proprietary PDE10 inhibitor product candidate for the treatment of schizophrenia.
 Under the agreement, we may receive grant and equity funding of up to \$9.0 million upon achievement of product development milestones through Phase 1 clinical trials, subject to our mutual agreement with SMRI.
 We hold the exclusive rights to the technology.
 In consideration for SMRI's grant funding, we will become obligated to pay SMRI royalties based on net income, as defined under the agreement, from commercial sales of a PDE10 inhibitor product, not to exceed a set multiple of total grant funding received.
 If a PDE10 inhibitor product candidate does not reach commercialization, we are not required to repay the grant funds.
-Through March 31, 2011, we have received a total of \$5.7 million from SMRI.
-As of March 31, 2011, amounts included in the accompanying balance sheet pertaining to this agreement included \$94,000 in deferred revenue.
-In addition, in 2007 and 2009 we sold 255,103 shares of Series E convertible preferred stock to SMRI for \$3.2 million, which shares were subsequently converted to common stock in connection with our initial public offering.
-For the three months ended March 31, 2011 and 2010, we recognized revenue under this agreement of \$133,000 and \$95,000, respectively.
+Through June 30, 2011, we have received a total of \$5.7 million from SMRI in the form of grant and equity funding.
+As of June 30, 2011, all grant amounts pertaining to this agreement previously recorded as deferred revenue in the accompanying balance sheet have been recognized as revenue.
+In 2007 and 2009, as consideration for the equity funding noted above, we sold an aggregate of 255,103 shares of Series E convertible preferred stock to SMRI, which were subsequently converted to common stock in connection with our initial public offering.
+We recognized revenue under the SMRI funding agreement of \$94,000 and \$129,000 for the three months ended June 30, 2011 and 2010, respectively, and \$227,000 and \$224,000 for the six months ended June 30, 2011 and 2010, respectively.